UniMath/agda-unimath/src/metric-spaces/premetric-structures.lagda.md

       ( S)
 ```

-### A premetric is reflexive is any element is indistinguishable from itself
+### A premetric is reflexive if any element is indistinguishable from itself

 ```agda
 module _